lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/119_Hebrews/hebrews_03.md

 3:6 But Christ as a son over his own house; whose house are we, if we hold fast the confidence and the rejoicing of the hope firm unto the end.
 3:7 Wherefore (as the Holy Ghost saith, To day if ye will hear his voice, <a id="1_ref" href = "#1">[1]</a>
-3:8 Harden not your hearts, as in the provocation, in the day of temptation in the wilderness:
+3:8 <b>Harden not your hearts, as in the provocation</b>, in the day of temptation in the wilderness:
 3:9 When your fathers tempted me, proved me, and saw my works forty years.
 3:10 Wherefore I was grieved with that generation, and said, They do alway err in their heart; and they have not known my ways.